Manasa-L-Hegde/AI-Study-Assistant/README.md

 **Made with ❤️ by [Manasa L Hegde](https://github.com/Manasa-L-Hegde)**

 🚀 [Try the Live Demo](https://manasa-l-hegde-ai-study-assistant-main-upgraded-v2-tsxxib.streamlit.app/)
+Note: The demo is hosted on Streamlit Community Cloud (free tier), so initial startup may take a few seconds.

 ⭐ Star this repo if you find it helpful!